dgrtwo/dgrtwo.github.com/_R/2015-06-08-stupid-questions.Rmd

 * They should make sure they're on-topic (and not asking a question inappropriate for the context)
 * They should actually be *asking a question* (and not taking advantage of the platform to rant, or show off)

-When askers don't put in this effort, what they end up with is a "stupid question."
+When askers don't put in this effort, what they end up with is a "bad question."
 And once they recognize that, they can start making it a good one!